noamkanonich/Currency-Converter/README.md

 # Description
-A Currency Converter app that built using React.js and Exchange Rates API
+A Currency Converter app that built using React.js Live exchange rates was provided by Exchange Rates API

 # Highlights
 * Built with modern technologies
 * Does not require any API keys
-* Uses the open-source API from - Exchange Rates API
+* Uses Live exchange rates API that was provided by - Exchange Rates API

 # Screenshot
 ![Currency-Converter](https://user-images.githubusercontent.com/55742997/75110231-64f09d00-5634-11ea-9643-6acc4a040c62.jpg)